 Minute Maid Cranberry-Apple Raspberry - 2.79

-Pour the liquid in separate test tubes.
+Pour the liquid into separate test tubes.
 Take the white tile and place the strip of paper on it.
 Take the help of the dropper to extract the liquid which you want to test and put it on the strip of pH paper.
 As soon as the liquid solution gets in touch with the pH paper, it will start changing colour.
 Now, match the colour to the universal chart that has been given to you to know if the solution is alkaline or neutral or acidic.

 In the case of Cranberry juice, it will be acidic.
 Cranberry juice falls directly under the category of acidity because its measurement on the pH scale is typically between 2.3 to 2.5.
 Foods or juices which are above pH level 7 are considered to be basic or alkaline.